chrisinoakland/chrisinoakland.github.io/_posts/2019-05-30-python-weather-app.md

   - weather app
 ---

-A weather forecasting app using Python
+How to create a weather forecasting app using Python.

 ### Introduction